ros2/ros2_documentation/source/Tutorials/URDF/Adding-Physical-and-Collision-Properties-to-a-URDF-Model.rst

 Collision
 ---------

-So far, we’ve only specified our links with a single sub-element, visual, which defines (not surprisingly) what the robot looks like.
+So far, we’ve only specified our links with a single sub-element, ``visual``, which defines (not surprisingly) what the robot looks like.
-However, in order to get collision detection to work or to simulate the robot, we need to define a collision element as well.
+However, in order to get collision detection to work or to simulate the robot, we need to define a ``collision`` element as well.
 `Here is the new urdf <https://raw.githubusercontent.com/ros/urdf_tutorial/master/urdf/07-physics.urdf>`_ with collision and physical properties.

 Here is the code for our new base link.